 Bhagavad Gita, Chapter 3 verse 11.
-Sacrifice sustains the gods* and the gods sustain you.
-Sustaining one another, you reach the highest good.
+By sacrifice you nourish the gods and the gods nourish you.
+By nurturing each other, we reach the highest good.

-Each in their own way the gods and man share responsibility to further evolution to ‘reach the highest good’ for all (the goal set by Arjuna in 3.01 - 3.03).
-The gods preside over the innumerable laws of Nature, governing impulses of intelligence and energy, and working out the mechanics of evolution.
-Man's carries forward these impulses of intelligence, energy and mechanics to enact the evolution the gods preside over.
+We share responsibility with the gods to further evolution and ‘reach the highest good’ (the goal set by Arjuna in 3.02).
+The gods administer the innumerable laws of Nature, governing impulses of intelligence and energy to work out the mechanics of evolution.
+Man enacts these impulses, furthering the evolution Nature and gods preside over.

 Sacrifice, faith and reverence come naturally to the householder (3.08).
 Sacrifice of desire (3.09, 3.10) is a form of worship.
 Handing desire over to Nature (2.51) is an act of faith.
 Revering the gods for working out the laws of Nature, sustains and nourishes them.* Incorporating the gods' intelligence and energy into our selfless actions (2.45) sustains and nurtures us.
 Harmony gained in working together ratchets up mutually beneficial nourishment, we fulfill our shared responsibility and 'reach the highest good' beneficial to all.

 *The experience of reverence is in the present and nourishes the reverent as well.